Generic selectors

 ISAIAH 53

-53:3 He is despised and rejected of men; a Man of sorrows, and acquainted with grief; and we hid as it were our faces from Him, He was despised, and we esteemed Him not.
+53:3 He is despised and rejected by men, a Man of sorrows and acquainted with grief.
+And we hid, as it were, our faces from Him; He was despised, and we did not esteem Him.

-53:4 Surely He has borne our infirmities, and carried our sorrows; yet we esteemed Him stricken, smitten of God, and afflicted.
+53:4 Surely He has borne our griefs and carried our sorrows; Yet we esteemed Him stricken, smitten by God, and afflicted.

-53:5 But He was wounded for our transgressions; He was crushed for our iniquities; the chastisement of our peace was upon Him; and with His stripes we ourselves are healed.
+53:5 But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, and by His stripes we are healed.

-53:6 All we like sheep have gone astray; we have turned each one to his own way; and the LORD has laid on Him the iniquity of us all.
+53:6 All we like sheep have gone astray; we have turned, every one, to his own way; and the LORD has laid on Him the iniquity of us all.

-53:7 He was oppressed, and He was afflicted; yet He opened not His mouth.
-He is brought as a lamb to the slaughter; and as a sheep before its shearers is dumb, so He opened not His mouth.
+53:7 He was oppressed and He was afflicted, yet He opened not His mouth; He was led as a lamb to the slaughter, and as a sheep before its shearers is silent, so He opened not His mouth.

-53:8 By oppression and judgment He was taken away; and with His generation who did consider that He was cut off out of the land of the living; for the transgression of My people He was stricken?
+53:8 He was taken from prison and from judgment, and who will declare His generation?
+For He was cut off from the land of the living; for the transgressions of My people He was stricken.

-53:9 And He made His grave with the wicked, and with the rich in His death; although He had done no violence, nor was any deceit in His mouth.
+53:9 And they made His grave with the wicked– and with the rich at His death, because He had done no violence, nor was any deceit in His mouth.

-53:10 Yet the LORD willed to crush Him and He has put Him to grief: You shall make His life an offering for sin.
-He shall see His seed; He shall prolong His days, and that the purpose of the LORD might prosper in His hand.
+53:10 Yet it pleased the LORD to bruise Him; He has put Him to grief.
+When You make His soul an offering for sin, He shall see His seed, He shall prolong His days, and the pleasure of the LORD shall prosper in His hand.

-53:11 He shall see of the travail of His soul.
-He shall be fully satisfied.
-By His knowledge shall My righteous Servant justify many; and He shall bear their iniquities.
+53:11 He shall see the labor of His soul, and be satisfied.
+By His knowledge My righteous Servant shall justify many, for He shall bear their iniquities.

-53:12 Therefore I will divide to Him a portion with the great, and He shall divide the spoil with the strong; because He has poured out His soul to death; and He was counted among the transgressors; and He bore the sin of many, and made intercession for transgressors.
+53:12 Therefore I will divide Him a portion with the great, and He shall divide the spoil with the strong, because He poured out His soul unto death, and He was numbered with the transgressors, and He bore the sin of many, And made intercession for the transgressors.

 Pause here and pray to ask a blessing upon the unleavened bread and then proceed to break and eat it.